Boost Documents for Specific Keywords

 Keyword tuning is incompatible with Re-Ranking in Auto Tuning.
 You can use either Keyword Tuning or Re-Ranking but not both.

-1. In Keyword, turn on Boost Documents for Keywords to view settings.
+Turn on Boost Documents for Keywords to view settings and run a search.

-5. Move the slider to select a rank between 1 and 10.
-In the image, rank 4 has been selected.
+- Move the slider to select a rank between one and 10.
+In the image, the rank four has been selected.

 Regex and Keyword Tuning

-Documents can be boosted for queries and regular expressions, the latter being more efficient.
+Documents can be boosted for queries and regular expressions.

 When document_x is boosted for the query key at position five, then it may not show up on position five if a user searches keys.
-Query boosting considers key and keys as different keywords.
+In Keyword Boosting, key and keys are different keywords.

 On the other hand, a regular expression, such as /key?/i covers both variants and the document_x is ranked correctly for both of them.